dotnet/orleans/src/Documentation/Deployment-and-Operations/Docker-Deployment.md

 ENTRYPOINT ["tail", "-f", "/dev/null"]
 ```

-This dockerfile essentially download and install the VSdbg debugger and start an empty container and keep it alive forever so we don't need tear down/up while debugging.
+This dockerfile essentially downloads and installs the VSdbg debugger and starts an empty container, keeping it alive forever so we don't need tear down/up while debugging.

 Now, for production, the image is smaller since it contains only the .Net Core runtime and not the whole SDK, and the dockerfile is a bit simpler: